Wait, you want ME to pay sanctions?

 Can successor counsel be held liable for sanctionable conduct of predecessor counsel?
 While that seems like any easy question, our Supreme Court had to sort it out recently.

 In Bradley and Chuang v Frye-Chaiken (July 26, 2024, No 164900/164901) the Michigan Supreme Court decided whether a trial court commits clear error by imposing sanctions against every attorney who represented a sanctioned party, even when the sanctionable conduct occurred prior to one of his attorneys being retained.
-The Michigan Supreme Court said no.
+The Michigan Supreme Court said yes.

 The matter originated in Washtenaw County Circuit Court.
 The litigation centered on a contract dispute involving the sale of property in the Cayman Islands.
 During litigation, the defendant filed affirmative defenses and a counter-claim.
 The trial court granted summary disposition in favor of the plaintiffs.
 After the motion for summary disposition was granted, the attorneys representing the defendant were substituted out for new counsel.
 The defendant’s new attorney filed a claim of appeal on the order granting plaintiffs’ motion for summary disposition and represented the defendant on the plaintiffs’ motion for sanctions before the trial court.
 On the motion for sanctions, Judge Connors determined that the defendant’s counter-claims and defenses were “frivolous” and that the plaintiffs were entitled to reasonable attorney fees.
 The trial court ordered an evidentiary hearing regarding the reasonableness of plaintiffs’ attorney fees.